 - Check References: Seek evidence of successful projects in similar applications.

-The installation of sandwich panel cabins is a streamlined process that leverages their modular design to achieve rapid, efficient construction.
-This section outlines the steps, tools, and best practices for installing these cabins in the UAE, ensuring compliance with local standards.
+The installation of sandwich panel cabin is a streamlined process that leverages their modular design to achieve rapid, efficient construction.
+This section outlines the steps, tools, and best practices for installing these cabins in DUBAI, ensuring compliance with local standards.

 Installation Steps